Portrait of Dr Vivek Singh

 Efficient Visual Understanding

-Multimodal and Generative AI
+Continual and Multimodal AI

-Clinical and Human-Centered AI
+Human-Centered AI in Healthcare

 Research Supervision